PalisadoesFoundation/talawa-api/documentation/environment_variables.md

 ## API_BASE_URL

 This environment variable is used to configure the base url of the talawa api at runtime that clients making requests to the talawa api will make use of.

+## API_COMMUNITY_FACEBOOK_URL

+This environment variable is used to configure the url to the [facebook](https://facebook.com) account of the community.

+## API_COMMUNITY_GITHUB_URL

+This environment variable is used to configure the url to the [github](https://github.com) account of the community.

+## API_COMMUNITY_INACTIVITY_TIMEOUT_DURATION

+This environment variable is used to configure the duration in seconds it should take for inactive clients to get timed out of their authenticated session within client-side talawa applications.

+## API_COMMUNITY_INSTAGRAM_URL

+This environment variable is used to configure the url to the [instagram](https://instagram.com) account of the community.

+## API_COMMUNITY_LINKEDIN_URL

+This environment variable is used to configure the url to the [linkedin](https://linkedin.com) account of the community.

+## API_COMMUNITY_NAME

+This environment variable is used to configure the name of the community.

+## API_COMMUNITY_REDDIT_URL

+This environment variable is used to configure the url to the [reddit](https://reddit.com) account of the community.

+## API_COMMUNITY_SLACK_URL

+This environment variable is used to configure the url to the [slack](https://slack.com) account of the community.

+## API_COMMUNITY_WEBSITE_URL

+This environment variable is used to configure the url to the website of the community.

+## API_COMMUNITY_X_URL

+This environment variable is used to configure the url to the [x](https://x.com) account of the community.

+## API_COMMUNITY_YOUTUBE_URL

+This environment variable is used to configure the url to the [youtube](https://youtube.com) account of the community.

 ## API_DEBUGGER_HOST